neilpa/circulate/README.md

 #### Program commands

     program status
 Returns the current program that is set.
+The return value is of the form 'program' followed by the individual time-minutes pairs.

     set program t1 m1 [t2 m2 [...] ]
 Set a multistep programe on the device.
 Seems like these need to be set in temperature and number of minutes pairs.
 Appears to be a max of 6 steps and any after that are ignored.